 NRSN will work to make the best neuroscience PhD courses at all partner universities available to all PhD candidates in Norway.
-We will offer travel- and accommodation grants to participants at PhD courses outside of their home institution.
+We offer travel- and accommodation grants to participants at PhD courses outside of their home institution.
 Normally, these travel grants are limited to NOK 2000 for the roundtrip.
 In the award letter, you will be informed if the hotel accommodation will be provided my NRSN, or if you have to make this arrangements yourself.
 More on NRSN reimbursements here

 Starting in summer 2015, NRSN aims to host an ambitious summer school programme, in close collaboration with international research groups and invited speakers.

-Previous PhD courses:
+Currently available PhD courses:

-PSY8005 - Human psychophysiology at NTNU (week 11-12, 2014)
+PhD course: PSY8005 - Human psychophysiology at NTNU (week 11-12, 2014)

 Course content: Event related potentials (ERP's) and time-frequency analyses combined with clustering techniques such as principal and independent component analyses (PCA/ICA) will be taught and practised in the course.
 High-density EEG recordings are often challenging to analyse.
 Conventional ERP analysis typically focuses on a small number of channels and identifies differences between trial types in certain time windows.
 Although this method can be used with high-density data, it does not take full advantage of the spatiotemporal information present in the data.
 One way of analysing electrical recordings made at the scalp is based on the assumption that EEG signals may be interpreted as a mixture of the activity of a number of underlying sources in the brain.
 Source separation consists of identifying different sources in the brain, where each source is described in terms of a varying course of activity and a consistent distribution across the scalp.
 In other words, a statistically independent source can be represented as both a time-invariant scalp-surface map and a time course of the strength of expression of that spatial map in accounting for the overall EEG at that point in time.
 Further, a blind (unbiased) separation of sources in terms of PCA and ICA will be used allowing us to extract more general stuctures of brain activity.